-- Year 1 April 2023 Sep 2023

-- Explore opportunities to introduce a mental health literacy framework to the system.

-- Year 1 Oct 2023 March 2024

-- Publish a co-developed refreshed suicide prevention strategy, with agreed monitoring.

-- Agree on a system approach for delivery of the mental health literacy framework.

-- Develop a trajectory for improvements, against agreed baseline Measures (below).

-- Year 2 April 2024 Sep 2024

-- Begin implementation of the targeted workstreams in the action plan of the refreshed suicide prevention strategy.

-- Ensure monitoring is established.
+- Year 1 April 2024 Sep 2024 - Secure resourcing for mental health literacy framework to the system. - Finalise measures and trajectory for indicators of improvement - Begin implementation of the targeted workstreams in the action plan of the refreshed suicide prevention strategy. - Ensure monitoring is established.

-- Year 2 Oct 2024 March 2025

-- Co-produce and promote a system wide resilience framework for and with communities.

-- Launch implementation of the mental health literacy framework
+- Co-produce and develop a system wide approach to a resilience framework for and with communities. - Launch implementation of the mental health literacy framework (may be delayed if funding is not secured)

-- Year 3 April 2025 March 2026

-- Year 3 and 4 Implement the resilience framework and deliver initiatives i.e., impact of sleep and tools to improve sleep quality

-- Year 4 April 2026 March 2027

-Year 5 April 2027 March 2028

-- Review the suicide prevention strategy.
+- Implement the resilience framework and deliver initiatives i.e., impact of sleep and tools to improve sleep quality and continue to deliver mental health literacy. - Year 4 April 2027 March 2028 - Review the suicide prevention strategy. - Evaluate the joint funded suicide prevention programme. - Year 5 April 2028 March 2029 - Implement actions based on evaluation of joint funded initiatives. - Continuous improvement of the Mental Health Literacy programme.

-• There will be a measurable change in self-reported mental wellbeing - the number of people reporting high anxiety, low happiness and low worthwhile scores.
+- There will be a measurable change in self-reported mental wellbeing the number of people reporting high anxiety, low happiness and low worthwhile scores. - Rates of suicide and self-harm will decrease.